 And because Joseph was a descendant of King David, he had to go to Bethlehem in Judea, David's ancient home [for the census].
 He traveled there from the village of Nazareth in Galilee.
 He took with him Mary, to whom he was engaged, who was now expecting a child.

-Bethlehem may not have been much of a town in Jesus' day, but it was King David's town.
+Bethlehem may not have been much of a village in Jesus' day, but it was King David's village.
 More importantly, Luke helps us establish a link in Jesus' heritage to King David.
-Jesus, however, is not just any descendant of David; he is THE successor; Jesus is the one who will reign on David's throne forever!
-Before Jesus arrives on the scene, we know a little something of his identity and his role: he will be King!
+Jesus, however, is not just any successor of David; he is THE successor.
+Jesus is the one who reigns on David's throne forever!
+Even before Jesus arrived on the scene, his identity and his role had been revealed for us: He would be King!
 The issue for you and me is whether we allow him to be King of our lives.

 Almighty God and loving Father, I want Jesus to rule over my heart.
 I want him to be Lord of my passions.
 I want him to redeem the weak, broken, and unholy parts of my character.
 I want him to be Master of my future.
-Father, I don't want this because I am worthless and have no value, but because I know that my true value as a person will never be unlocked until I truly let Jesus rule my life.
+Father, I don't want these flawed parts of my character to weigh me down in my pursuit of Christ-likeness.
+I know that my spiritual maturity will never be fully realized until I truly let Jesus rule my life.
 Please shape me and mold me, Lord Jesus, so that just as you obeyed your Father's will, I can learn to do the same.
 Amen.